rostock/geolotse/README.md

 # geolotse

-A landing page for organisations wanting to connect and integrate their various geodata, geodata services and geospatial applications
+A landing page for organisations wanting to connect and integrate their various geodata, geodata services and geospatial applications – view it in production: https://geo.sv.rostock.de

 ## Requirements